Keep the Portland Memory Garden Beautiful (age 0+) *Hands On*

 Sign up with a team

 This link allows you to participate in this opportunity with a team.
+A team can be a family team, corporate team, or any kind of organized group.
 When you click on the link you will have the option to:

 - Choose an existing team you're already a member or captain of, or